A Step-By-Step Guide On How To Move Schools Easily

 For example, if your child was in the school band at her old school, you may want to know if she would have the same opportunity at the new school.

+TIP: Take this opportunity to ask the school how they send out their communication to parents.
+It’s really important to know this.
+It can save you lots of confusion and hassle.
 Each school operates differently when it comes to communicating with parents about school activities and events.
 Some do it via email, some via text, others use apps, and some send notes home with the kids.
 You want to make sure you don’t miss any notifications after your child starts at the school.

 9. Tour the new school